langtonhugh/website_academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a researcher in quantitative criminology at the [Crime and Well-being Big Data Centre](https://www.mmu.ac.uk/crime-and-wellbeing-big-data-centre/), a research institute based at [Manchester Metropolitan University](https://www.mmu.ac.uk/).
+I am a Research Fellow in Crime Science on the [COVID-19 and crime project](https://covid19-crime.com/) at the [University of Leeds](https://www.leeds.ac.uk/).

 My research focuses on describing and explaining the geographic patterning of crime.
 I am also interested in data visualisation, mapping and promoting the use of open software in social science.